top of page

 My‑re started to plan the best way to dispatch-

-Interrupting her train of thought, the Rirorni said, “You’re not a Shagornan elf.
-You’re ears aren’t pointed.”
+Interrupting her train of thought, the Rirorni said, “You’re not a Shagornan Elf.
+Your ears aren’t pointed.”

-Realizing he wasn’t recognizing her as My-re and banished from the Empire, she began to think quickly.
-She huffed and snapped, “I’m 1/32nd Shagornan elf!
-That’s racist and I am highly offended!
-I can trace my lineage all the way back to the elves of Alfhame!
-Just because my ears aren’t traditionally sharp doesn’t make me no less elven!”
+Realizing he didn’t recognize her, My‑re began to think.
+She huffed and snapped, “I’m one-thirty second Shagornan Elf.
+That’s racist, and I am highly offended.
+I can trace my lineage all the way back to the elves of Alfhame.
+Just because my ears aren’t traditionally sharp doesn’t make me less elven.”

 The Rirorni backed up at her curt words.

-Nodding in understanding, the Rirorni formed up and rode in front of them at a slower pace, My-re boarded the wagon.
-Vomarian Fae came up to her and asked, “What did you say?”
+Nodding in understanding, the Rirorni formed up and rode in front of them slowly.
+My‑re boarded the wagon.
+Vomarian approached her and asked, “What did you say?”

-“I shamed him, so he was more susceptible to my suggestions,” My-re said.
+“I shamed him, making him more susceptible to my suggestions,” My‑re replied.

 “Easy, the Rirorni are highly superstitious.
-I just told them I was with child and it was customary to have your face and head covered to hide from evil,” My-re replied.
+I just told him I was in the family way and that it’s customary to have your face and head covered to hide from evil,” My‑re answered.

-My-re looked at Vomarian Fae and sighed, “My dear husband, I imagine he assumed by you of course.”
+My‑re cocked her head, looked at Vomarian, and sighed, “My dear husband, I imagine he assumed by you, of course.”

 RECENT POSTS: